Package 'stratallo'

 References

-Wójciak, W. (2019).
+Wójciak W (2019).
 Optimal Allocation in Stratified Sampling Schemes.
-MSc Thesis, Warsaw University of Technology, Warsaw, Poland. http://home.elka.pw.edu.pl/~wwojciak/msc_optimal_allocation.pdf
+Master's thesis, Warsaw University of Technology. http://home.elka.pw.edu.pl/~wwojciak/msc_wwojciech_optimum_alloc.pdf.

 Summarizing the Allocation